NetoECommerce/Skeletal/README.md

 ### Make a new branch

 You do not want your changes to be on master, changes need to be reviewed to ensure it meets Neto standards and you could possible have made mistakes.
-You make a branch off the master branch so you have all the latest commits and can safely make  changes without effectly live code.
+You make a branch off the master branch so you have all the latest commits and can safely make  changes without affecting live code.

 `git checkout -b "BRANCH-NAME"`